greganswer/notes/algorithms/README.md

 - Make sure that your recursive function has a breaking condition, so that it terminates without an infinite loop
 - Each time the function is called, the old arguments are saved in the **call stack**
+- The computer needs to allocate memory for each function call (this is known as the stack)
+- Stack Overflow is when there are too many functions that have not been popped off the call stack yet
+- Each recursive function has the following:
+    - The base case: The situation when the function terminates
+    - The recursive case: The situation when the function calls itself

 ```python
 def fibonacci(num):